All Episodes

 The tenor of the town meeting was mostly what one might expect, but during the question and answer period, a veteran injured in Afghanistan stood up to offer his view.

-I know you keep saying how you've talked to the troops and the troops are demoralized.
+I know you keep saying how you've talked to the troops, and the troops are demoralized.

 And I really resent that characterization.

-Two hundred of your constituents just arrived back from Afghanistan.
+And Congressman Moran, 200 of your constituents just arrived back from Afghanistan.

 We never got a letter.